MaddyGuthridge/COMP3891/Multiprocessor Systems/scheduling.md

 Scheduling isn't required for
 - Simple systems like washing machines
-- Early systems (eg when batching)
+- Early computers (eg when batching)

+Scheduling is a must-have for any kind of meaningful computer system these days.